reinhardfabian/Applications/README.md

 Point your browser to http://localhost:5000/exampleapp/

 This is only a small SPA (single page application) using express.js for serving a HTML-Table via DOM scripting.
-No database backend, just a json file.
+No database backend needed, just a json file.
 I just need something to play with JSON, Fetch & GitHub. 🤣

 ## License